Chickpeas - 486mg lysine, 1300mg arginine per 100g

 Category Overview

-Legumes are plant-based foods that are a decent source of protein, fiber, and minerals.
+Legumes are plant-based foods that are a great source of protein, fiber, and minerals.
 Legumes also contain lysine and arginine, but the amount varies depending on the type of legume.
 Soy-based products, such as tofu, tempeh, soybeans, and soy milk, have more lysine than arginine, which makes them suitable for people with herpes.
 Other legumes, such as beans, lentils, and chickpeas, have more arginine than lysine, which makes them less favorable.
 These legumes can still be consumed in moderation, as they have other health benefits.

 Chickpeas are a good source of protein and dietary fiber.